-Want to grow your agency in 2019?
+Want to grow your agency in the coming year?
 If you need bigger and better clients, try my 37 agency sales tips!

 The tips range from strategy to tactics—with a focus on helping you get better clients in less time.
 To dig deeper, I’ve linked to several followup articles.

 Want private sales coaching for you and your team?
-I’ve advised 300+ agencies worldwide.
+I’ve advised more than 400 agencies worldwide.
 To see if you’re a match, please get in touch!
+[Last updated: October 2023]

 Adopt the Right Mindset

 1. Create a formal sales process, instead of “making it up” every time.
 Prioritize “fast failure,” to avoid wasting valuable time in poor-fit prospects.

 2. Recognize that clients must want your agency’s help, not merely need it.
 Everyone needs help—you only care if they’re willing to pay for it.

 3. “Strategically free” is OK; “secretly free” is not.
 Share benchmarking stats and the occasional free tip, but say “no” to spec work.